mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 The concept of Jam is explored in rapid, improvisational events called Game Jams.

+## Outroduction - Summary on contribution to existing research

+Bring more synthesis here especially in translation of design elements due to this context

+- Whereas Game Jams focus on x, 3m has a focus on y.

 ## Transition Conclusion of Chapter Paragraph - themes to explore in other chapters.